bjornpagen/bjornpagen.com/hi-zellic/en_US.md

 bootloader, before even touching Linux.
 He even added functionality to chainload macOS in a hypervisor, so that he could trace reads and writes to memory and dump them to be analyzed later.

-These initial investments in infrastructure continues to pay divideds to the Asahi Linux team, allowing the Asahi Linux reverse engineering effort to proceed at impressive speed.
+These initial investments in infrastructure continue to pay divideds to the Asahi Linux team, allowing the Asahi Linux reverse engineering effort to proceed at impressive speed.

 In the same vein, there's no use hiring any salespeople at Zellic until you first have efficient [sales automation](https://bjorn.llc) in place.

-As your first and most important sales hire, here's my gameplan for Zellic---
+As your first sales hire, here's my gameplan for Zellic---

 1. Have you ever used a CRM thinking "I wish we could track XYZ"?
    I'll customize whatever CRM you're currently using and make it scalable